Smart Pills Supplement

 Are there any risks or long-term side-effects associated with taking Smart Pills?

 Smart Pills has absolutely nothing in common with the potentially dangerous nootropics sometimes used by students, like amphetamines and racetams.
-It contains natural extracts that have been used for centuries without showing any toxicity, as well as caffeine and taurine (the regular use of which is recognised as safe by the European Food Safety Authority (EFSA).
+It contains natural extracts that have been used for centuries without showing any toxicity, as well as caffeine and taurine (the regular use of which is recognized as safe by the European Food Safety Authority (EFSA).
 It is thus completely safe at recommended doses.

 This product should not be used as a substitute for a varied, balanced diet and a healthy lifestyle.
 It’s important to follow the guidelines on how to take it and the recommended dose, and to use it by the ‘best before’ date.
 It is not recommended for women who are pregnant or breastfeeding, or for children under 15.
 Keep out of children’s reach.
 Store in a cool, dry place.